oikoweather/oiko-docs/docs/faq.md

 What the thermometer is telling you is that according to the model of the resistence values of a thermistor, the current reading corresponds to a temperature.
 Notice that this is not the temperature of the air but the temperature of the thermistor itself - here is an implicit assumption that the temperature of the thermistor will be approximately the same as the air.

-In reality, we know that if there is a large warm body nearby (e.g. Boeing 747 taxing nearby) this measurement will be skewed.
-We know this intuitively - if we were sweating in Hong Kong in July and the temperature reads -20 <sup>o</sup>C, it's probably likely that the reading is wrong.
+In reality, we know that if there is a large warm body nearby (e.g. a Boeing 747 taxing) this measurement will be skewed.
+We know this intuitively - if we were sweating in Hong Kong in July and the temperature reads -20 <sup>o</sup>C, it's likely that the reading is wrong.

 So how do we know if what we're measuring is correct?
 The trick is to combine all sources of data - so that instead of a single measurement, we take billions of sample data, and we combine them with our known understanding of atmospheric physics to yield the most representative estimate of the weather.